tipsi/tipsi-stripe/README.md

 #### Local CI

-To run e2e tests for all platforms you can use `npm run ci` command.
+To run `example` app e2e tests for all platforms you can use `npm run ci` command.
 Before run this command you need to specify `PUBLISHABLE_KEY` and `MERCHANT_ID` environment variables:

 ```bash
 PUBLISHABLE_KEY=<...> MERCHANT_ID=<...> npm run ci